department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/product/2024-02-13_10-10EZ - Form not loading for authenticated users.md

 - `2024-02-13 @ 09:54 AM ET`: Joshua Faulkner posted in the #1010-health-apps Slack channel that the 10-10EZ forms submissions had dramatically dropped off since the previous night around midnight
 - `2024-02-13 @ 10:04 AM ET`: Adrian Rollett assisted with some Datadog insights, a Sidekiq retries chart had peaked and had not yet returned to normal
 - `2024-02-13 @ 11:09 AM ET`: It was confirmed there were no backend issues reported
 - `2024-02-13 @ 11:24 AM ET`: Validated that authenticated users would be directed to a screen with just the title of the application and the "Need Help" section.
-The unauthenticated user flow was unaffected.
+The unauthenticated user flow was unaffected
 - `2024-02-13 @ 11:24 AM ET`: Confirmed that the only deployment from our team on the previous day was for the 10-10CG and not related to the 10-10EZ code
 - `2024-02-13 @ 11:29 AM ET`: A ticket was open with Platform Support for assistance - [Github support ticket](https://github.com/department-of-veterans-affairs/va.gov-team/issues/76020)
 - `2024-02-13 @ 11:29 AM ET`: Patrick Bateman was notified of the issue